 Dr. Pankaj Chandra, Department Head

-The Department of Chemical, Civil, and Mechanical Engineering offers the Bachelor of Science degree in engineering with concentrations in chemical engineering, civil engineering, general engineering, and mechanical engineering and a Bachelor of Science in Mechanical Engineering.
+The Department of Chemical, Civil, and Mechanical Engineering offers a Bachelor of Science in Engineering with concentrations in chemical engineering, civil engineering, and mechanical engineering and a Bachelor of Science in Mechanical Engineering.

 To prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government, or private practice;